-But if you are some of the lucky ones, my mom will be serve you delicious lefse through-out the year, not only at Christmas.
+If you are some of the lucky ones to be a guest at my mom's home, she will serve delicious lefse through-out the year.

 6-7 medium potatoes, cooked & peeled.